GROUP-2C-UOP/placement/README.md

 ## Backend

+###DATABASE
-DATABASE - Django has ORM.
+Django has ORM.
 This lets us define the objects we want in our database and their constraints within models.py without writing explicit SQL.

 SERIALISERS - Since the applicaiton switches between Python (Django) and JavaScript (React), serialisers convert data between the two formats automatically.